agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 ```

 From the same dataset used to produce {numref}`ransac-greedy-1-labels` (and associated figures), a series of track fits using the PeARL algorithm (using the line interval model given by {eq}`p-point-line-solution`) were produced.
 Whilst {numref}`pearl-greedy-1-labels` and {numref}`pearl-greedy-2-labels` offer moderate improvements in track labelling over their respective RANSAC results in {numref}`ransac-greedy-1-labels` and {numref}`ransac-greedy-2-labels`, these represent ideal behavior of the RANSAC algorithm.
 Under narrower track angles, the sequential RANSAC approach given in {numref}`content:sequential-ransac` suffers from poor fits due to earlier track fits intersecting with separate tracks.
 Such a pathalogical worst-case is depicted in {numref}`ransac-greedy-3-labels`, with the improved PeARL result shown in {numref}`pearl-greedy-3-labels`.
 In this case it is both the choice of bounded line intervals _and_ a global fitting approach that regularises the result.

+Of fundamental importance to any track-fitting approach is the treatment of each track on an equal basis, and establishing the concept of a global (total) fit.
+The PeARL method provides a mechanism for this, and the relative advantages can be seen in particular in {numref}`pearl-greedy-3-labels`.
+A particular challenge of using PeARL with line _intervals_ (as defined above) is the increase in dimensionality of the space from whic PeARL samples candidate models.
+Unlike unbounded lines, line intervals do not well describe points that lie beyond the interval bounds (indeed, unbounded lines have infinite bounds).
+As such, the problem is more sensitive to the set of available models, as prior samples are poorly incentivised to expand their inlier set.
+Further work could be performed here to investigate the prior distribution from which candidate models are sampled, such as the use of scattering-vertex seeding.
+The use of unbounded lines with PeARL is also feasible, and retains many of the advantages of the PeARL algorithm over sequential RANSAC.
+However, the problem of small-angle scattering is less tractable through unbounded lines, due to the strong incentive to grow the inlier set without impedence due to a track length penalty.

 ```{code-cell} ipython3
 ---